-Our selection of \varnothing 19 mm mirrors are specifically designed to fit our Polaris Fixed Optic Mounts for laser system design and other OEM applications.
-This diameter provides a larger clear aperture than \varnothing 1/2" optics while allowing the mounts to maintain a \varnothing 1" footprint.
+This mirror is specifically designed to fit our Polaris Fixed Optic Mounts for laser system design and other OEM applications.
+The 19.0 mm diameter provides a larger clear aperture than $\varnothing 1/2$ " optics while allowing the mounts to maintain a $\varnothing 1$ " footprint.